Accounting for Unobserved Confounding in Domain Generalization: Additional related work

 \section{Additional related work}

-In domain generalization, the training data is sampled from one or many source environments, while the test data is sampled from a new target domain.
+\textbf{Note on terminology.} In domain generalization, the training data is sampled from one or many source environments, while the test data is sampled from a new target domain.
 In contrast to domain adaptation, the learner does not have access to any data from the target domain (labeled or unlabeled) during training time.
 In this paper we are interested in the scenario where multiple source environments are available, and the domain where the data comes from is known but we have no information on the source of the potential shift in test domain nor any knowledge of the underlying causal graph or difference between training environments, even though as we have explained in the main body of this paper, knowledge of what variables have been intervened on does tell us the kind of generalization power that can be expected with DIRM.

-There are a number of related work that include aspects of this formalism and ideas relating to invariance and causality for domain generalization.
+\textbf{Related work on the topics of invariance, causality and robustness. }There are a number of related work that include aspects of this formalism and ideas relating to invariance and causality for domain generalization.
 Besides the related work mentioned in the main body of this work, an important line of research starts from a known causal graph and known differences between environments to study what queries are identifiable in a given target domain; a field also known as transportability originating in \cite{pearl2011transportability,bareinboim2012transportability}.
 With this formalism, \cite{subbaswamy2019preventing,subbaswamy2018counterfactual} use this form of known heterogeneity between environments to remove unstable paths from the conditioning set of a prediction model, having explicit domain generalization guarantees.
 Similarly, \cite{magliacane2017domain} learn the causal graph with independence tests before learning features whose dependence with the target is invariant across environments (and did so in a domain adaptation problem formulation.